Story At-A-Glance

 Increased welding stations and the number of students enrolled

-The new facility, slated for construction in 2022 will increase the number of students the college can enroll in its welding training program, from 50 to 100 once the new facility is operational.
+The new facility, slated for construction in 2022, will increase the number of students the college can enroll in its welding training program from 50 to 100 once it is operational.

-It will also increase the number of welding stations from 12 to 16 reducing the number of student kept waiting for enrollment.
+It will also increase the number of welding stations from 12 to 16, reducing the number of students waiting for enrollment.

 A Boom in Welding Jobs

-You might wonder what benefit a certification from the welding training facility might draw?
-Well, apart from obtaining hands-on skill of welding, students get a certification which is from the American Welding Association which is essential to obtain a welding job in the industry.
+You might wonder what benefit a certification from the welding training facility might draw.
+Apart from obtaining hands-on welding skills, students get a certification from the American Welding Association, which is essential for a welding job in the industry.

 Other projects at Chaffey College

-Apart from automation, cyber security, and welding job trainings, Chaffey College also imparts technical skills related to masonry and contraction.
+Apart from automation, cyber security, and welding job training, Chaffey College also imparts technical skills related to masonry and contraction.

 0 Comments